KJ Apa Shares Naked Photos of Clara Berry and Proves Their Relationship Is Still Going Strong - E! Online

 While the two have kept their relationship out of the limelight, this shouldn't come as a huge surprise to Apa and Berry's fans.

-After all, Apa has remained tight-lipped when asked about dating in the past.
+After all, Apa has remained tight-lipped when asked about romance in the past.

 "I've changed for sure.
 But that's all I really want to say," Apa told Seventeen in 2018 when asked if he was looking to start dating.
 "Well, that, and I'm really happy.
 The thing is, I don't think it matters whether you're looking for a relationship or not—it's not for us to decide when we meet the love of our lives."